Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: Predicted Luminosity Function Slopes

 \section{Predicted Luminosity Function Slopes}

-We start with an idealised analytical derivation of the slopes of the LFs of OB stars, $\phi_{\rm OB}(L)$, and compact H\,{\sc ii} regions, $\phi_{\HII}(L)$, that will be compared with the power-law fits of the observed LFs in the next section.
-This derivation illustrates how the growth-law is constrained by the LF slopes.
+We start with an idealised analytical derivation of the slopes of the LFs of OB stars, $\phi_{\rm OB}(L)$, and compact H\,{\sc ii} regions, $\phi_{\HII}(L)$.
+This derivation is intended only to illustrate how the LF shapes depend on the IMF and on the growth law.
+The actual constraints on those quantities are obtained later, in Section~\ref{sec:joint_model}, where the observed LFs are interpreted with the full forward model based on stellar evolutionary tracks.

-To connect the IMF to $\phi_{\rm OB}(L)$ we only need to specify the relations between mass and luminosity and between mass and main–sequence lifetime.
+To connect the IMF to $\phi_{\rm OB}(L)$ we only need to specify the relations between mass and luminosity and between mass and main-sequence lifetime.
 We express them as power laws with effective exponents $\gamma$ and $\delta$ such that $L \propto m^{\gamma}$ and $t_{\rm MS}\propto m^{-\delta}$ over the luminosity range of interest.
 To connect the IMF to $\phi_{\HII}(L)$, we further assume that compact H\,{\sc ii} regions correspond to the phase when a star is still accreting according to our growth law (see Fig.~\ref{fig:cartoon}), and has reached a mass larger than a threshold, $m_{\rm ion}$, above which it emits a significant ionizing flux.
 A schematic view of this construction, from the growth tracks in the \(L\)–\(t\) plane to the resulting projections into the LFs, is shown in Fig.~\ref{fig:Lt_cartoon}.

 Throughout this work, the exponents \((s,s_{\rm f},\gamma,\delta,\alpha)\) are defined as positive numbers, while for the LFs we follow the usual convention $\phi_{\rm OB}(L)\propto L^{\beta_{\rm OB}}$ and $\phi_{\HII}(L)\propto L^{\beta_{\HII}}$, so that declining LFs have negative slopes $\beta_{\rm OB}$ and $\beta_{\HII}$.
 We work with LFs per unit of volume and per dex in \(L\), \(\phi(L)\equiv{\rm d}N / {\rm d}\log_{10} L\) in units of stars kpc\(^{-3}\) dex\(^{-1}\).